Ian Fang: Personal life

+In 2015, Fang became a Singapore permanent resident.

 In 2019, a series of explicit text messages between actress Carrie Wong and Fang was leaked, suggesting a sexual affair between the two.
 The leaked texts also contained criticism towards fellow actor Lawrence Wong.

+In 2025, Fang was charged for sexually penetrating a 15-year-old minor on numerous occasions in 2024.
+He was also charged with obstruction of justice and harassment involving the same minor.
+He was sentenced to 40 months imprisonment and began serving his sentence on 16 June 2025.